envi-idl/UAVToolkit/README.md

 ## Requirements

-ENVI 5.4 and IDL 8.6.
+ENVI 5.5 and IDL 8.7.

-This should likely work on ENVI 5.3 and IDL 8.5 (*should*) but is untested.
+This should likely work on older versions of ENVI (*should*) but is untested.
 If you are on this older version and there are issues, then you will need to upgrade to the latest version of ENVI + IDL.

 ## Usage